pschou/go-params/README.md

 This re-write includes some notable differences:

-- Support for both `--longflag` and `-l` single-character flag syntax
+- Support for both `--longflag` and `-l` single-character flag syntax.
+- Addition of "present" flag with no parameters needed.
+- Boolean flags always requires a boolean input, true, t, 1, false, f, or 0 with either a space ' ' or '=' seperator.
-- Flag stacking `-abc` is the same as `-a -b -c` for present flags
+- Flag stacking `-abc` is the same as `-a -b -c` for present flags.
-- Full unicode support for inputs and printing with alignment
+- Full unicode support for inputs and printing with alignment.
-- Multiple flags for a single target value `-i, --include`
+- Multiple flags for a single target value `-i, --include`.
 - Custom exemplars demonstrating the needed input type `--time DURATION   How long to wait for a reply.`
-- Custom definable functions to handle parsing of value
+- Custom definable functions to handle parsing of value.
-- Ability to allow more than one input per parameter `--port-range 1080 1090`
+- Ability to allow more than one input per parameter `--port-range 1080 1090`.
-- Collect a dynamic number of strings per flag into a slice, like args after `--install pkgA pkgB pkgC --remove pkgX`
+- Collect a dynamic number of strings per flag into a slice, like args after `--install pkgA pkgB pkgC --remove pkgX`.
-- Allow interspersed parameters, if set `-a data -b` is the same as `-a -b data`
+- Allow interspersed parameters, if set `-a data -b` is the same as `-a -b data`.

 # Background